GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_univariate_distributions.md

 ![plot of chunk monthplot](figure/monthplot-1.png)

-To model the seasonal non-stationarity mentioned above, we define a seasonal variable periodic in time, of the form `cos(2*pi*(t - offset))` where the time `t` is in years.
-The `offset` is a phase variable which can be optimised for each storm summary statistic separately, to give the 'best' cosine seasonal pattern.
+To model the seasonal non-stationarity illustrated above, we define a seasonal variable periodic in time, of the form `cos(2*pi*(t - offset))` where the time `t` is in years.
+The `offset` is a phase variable which can be optimised for each storm summary statistic separately, to give the 'best' cosine seasonal pattern matching the data.
+One way to do this is to find the value of `offset` which maximises the rank-correlation between each storm variable and the seasonal variable.

 **Below we compute the offset for each storm summary statistic, and also assess it's statistical significance using a permutation test.** The figure shows the rank correlation between each variable and a seasonal variable, for each value of `offset` in [-0.5, 0.5] (which represents all possible values).
-The shaded region represents a 95% interval for the best correlation expected of 'random' data (i.e. a random sample of the original data with an optimized offset).
-Correlations outside the shaded interval are unlikely to occur at random, and are intepreted as reflecting true seasonal non-stationarity.
+Note the `offset` value with the strongest rank correlation may be interpreted as the optimal offset (*here we choose the `offset` with largest negative rank correlation, so many `offset`'s are close to zero*).

 ```r
 # Store some useful statistics